FruitGooseKSP/GasRepairsAndProbablyExpensiveSnacks/README.md

   accidental spams.

 - Once fuel has been delivered, a timer will initialise.
 This is to reflect the station needing to be refueled from the depot.
-Much like the price difference, the time till delivery is dependant on the planet the station is orbiting, with the idea that some planets are easier to take off from etc whereas others are very difficult or require coming from another planet/moon.
-The time left will be displayed in the status on the menu.
+Much like the price difference, the time till delivery is dependant on the planet the station is orbiting.
+The timer, although accurate is not an "exact science".
+Sometimes there will be unforeseen delays which will hold up redelivery.

 FUTURE DEVELOPMENTS?